kieferland/tau_intro_to_pytest/README.md

 # Intro to Pytest

-This repository is part of the **Introduction to Pytest** course by [Test Automation University](https://testautomationu.applitools.com/pytest-tutorial/).
+This repository covers the **Introduction to Pytest** course by [Test Automation University](https://testautomationu.applitools.com/pytest-tutorial/).

 It contains examples demonstrating various aspects of testing in Python using [pytest](https://docs.pytest.org/).